hodsong/25_3/README.md

 ## MODEL
 A summary of the model you’re using and why you chose it.

-Based on learning outcome 'LO 1:optimise an existing code base' listed in 25-3 the model will be based on optimising the code in python notebook eda-fe-modeltraining-loan-dataset-rural-india.ipynb (Aashish Jaiswal - This Notebook has been released under the Apache 2.0 open source license)
+Based on learning outcome 'LO 1:optimise an existing code base' listed in 25-3 a baseline model will be based based on the pre-existing code in python notebook eda-fe-modeltraining-loan-dataset-rural-india.ipynb (Aashish Jaiswal - This Notebook has been released under the Apache 2.0 open source license).
+This notebook has been renamed 25-3 Baseline Model.pynb in the GitHub repository.
+Within this model Random Forest Regressor has been selected, combining multiple decision trees.
+The hyperparameters of this model have then been optimised to provide the following results :

+Best Estimator performance for Training set:
+- Mean Absolute Error: 754.1680
+- Mean Absolute Percentage Error: 0.1220
+- Mean Squared Error: 2336573.7760
+- Root Mean Squared Error: 1528.5860

+Best Estimator performance for Test set:
+- Mean Absolute Error: 768.3270
+- Mean Absolute Percentage Error: 0.1250
+- Mean Squared Error: 2269981.5160
+- Root Mean Squared Error: 1506.6460

+This basline model will be further optimised in an attempt to improve on these values.

 Model Card : https://github.com/hodsong/25_3/blob/main/model_card.md